 Lamaze is a set of relaxation techniques, movements, massages, and breathing meant to build a mother’s confidence in her ability to give birth.
 It’s a fairly rigid program — created from observations in Soviet Russia — that has become a rite of passage for expecting couples.
 The class itself is, admittedly, fairly boring for the partners who basically watch as moms-to-be breathe for an hour.
-Here’s some advice for the wearied dads out there: Breathe along and learn lamaze for yourself.
-It’s a skill every man should have, one that comes with some seriously juicy health benefits.
+But here’s some advice for the wearied dads out there: Breathe along and learn Lamaze for yourself.
+It’s a skill every man should have, one that comes with some serious health benefits.

 Lamaze starts in the first stage of labor with deep inhales and a pause, followed by long exhales, known as organizing breaths.
-Organizing breaths are a crucial part of lamaze that are a part of every stage of labor because they stimulate the vagus nerve.
+Organizing breaths are a crucial part of Lamaze at every stage of labor because they stimulate the vagus nerve.
 The vagus nerve activates the parasympathetic nervous system, which relaxes people and prepares them to conserve energy.
 When a person takes a deep, focused breath, oxygen is sent through their bloodstream, which increases endorphins, decreases stress hormones, and lowers the heart rate and blood pressure.

 Deep, focused breaths also reduce the risk of hyperventilating, which can conversely trigger the sympathetic nervous system and a fight or flight response.
 When people don’t get enough oxygen circulating in their brains, it is easier to slip into survival mode and lose all capacity for executive functioning.
-When this happens, the ability to control emotions or make complex decisions are no longer options.
-It’s kill or be killed, or in the case of childbirth, whenever the mom screams at a dad, “you did this to me!”
-Still, everyone has their own version of this point of no return.
+This makes the ability to control emotions or make complex decisions no longer an option.